 Now you're ready to start placing your tiles!
 The paint in my kitchen is matte, so I didn't prep the wall other than a quick wipe down, but if you have a glossy paint in your kitchen, you may want to clean your wall with a bit of soap and water to remove any dirt or oil.

 I wanted to place my tiles in a traditional brick pattern, with each row one half brick stepped from the last, so I chopped a couple of tiles in half to begin.

 I eyeballed about a 1/8 to 1/4 inch margin around each tile for the look of grout lines.

-For cutting the tiles to place around outlets, I found it simpler to mark on the face of the decal tiles with a pencil than to measure around each impediment.
+For cutting the tiles to place around outlets, I found it simpler to mark on the face of the peel and stick tiles with a pencil than to measure around each impediment.

 You could plan out which tiles you'll to cut down for the repeat and for outlets by measuring out your whole space, but because I wanted to randomize the different tile designs, I cut the special tiles as I went.

 Progress!
-Cutting the decals for placement around the switchplates and outlets took the most time, after that, it was smooth sailing.
+Cutting the wallpaper tiles for placement around the switchplates and outlets took the most time, after that, it was smooth sailing.

 Compared to some of the other home dec projects I've attempted in the past, this one makes only a tiny mess.
 It's a fast project too-- which is a good thing for a kitchen-- I only interrupted one mealtime.
 But hey, that's the cost of doing DIY business.

 This project is perfect for the committment-phobic, and the DIY novice.
-Since the decals are easily removable and repositioned, I could rearrange any non-quite-straight tiles and swap out tiles if any of the designs started to look overused in the repeat.
+Since peel and stick wallpaper is easy to remove and reposition, I could rearrange any non-quite-straight tiles and swap out tiles if any of the designs started to look overused in the repeat.

 I'm really loving the results.
 For such a quick and simple project, the space feels totally transformed.
 My kitchen looks so cheery now, I can't wait to have a dinner party to show it off!